liqh2g/Database-Design/README.md

 END $$
 DELIMITER ;

--- To test if the procedures worked, to check if the product that contains -- "che" has reached restocked level
-CALL getRestock_products("che");

 ```
 ## User Management and Privileges
-The business Owner requested I created two users; a Database Administrator and a Data Analyst and grant them some privileges on the database.
+The business Owner requested two users; a DBA and a DA and grant them some privileges on the database.

-I Created two Users and give them access to the database.
-The first user, "TuckerReilly", will be a DBA, and should get full database administrator privileges.
-The second user, "EllaBrody" is an Analyst and only need read access.
+I created two Users and give them access to the database.
+The first user, "DBAmember", will be a DBA, and should get full database administrator privileges.
+The second user, "DAmember" is an Analyst and only need read access.

 Designing a database also entails User Management, Granting and Revoking User privileges.
 This would be done using SQL commands GRANT and REVOKE.